VCHDecisionSupport/Azure_IaaS/json_deployment_templates/readme.md

 - templates parameters reduce configuration effort
 - templates can be nested and execute one another
-- templates are deployments are started with PowerShell
 - templates follow [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code)
   - version-able
   - repeatable
   - scalable

 ### resource hierarchy